Metric-Topology Factorization: A Computational Framework for Hippocampal-Neocortical Intelligence: Hippocampal-Neocortical Dialogue and the Paradox of Consciousness

 \subsection{The Paradox of Consciousness in a Non-Stationary Universe}

 If the evolutionary endpoint of intelligence is the thermodynamically efficient, ``silent'' reflex of a perfect metric basin, it raises a fundamental paradox: why did mammals evolve the highly energetic, metabolically expensive, and computationally slow state of consciousness?
 Under the MTF framework, we define consciousness not as a philosophical epiphenomenon \cite{edelman_universe_2008}, but as the active, thermodynamic friction of executing the Urysohn Collapse \cite{urysohn_zum_1925}.
-It is the necessary computational factory that builds intelligence \cite{savitch_relationships_1970}, which arises from two fundamental constraints of physical reality: the Curse of Dimensionality \cite{bellman_dynamic_1966} and environmental non-stationarity \cite{ashby1956introduction}.
+It is the necessary computational factory that builds intelligence \cite{gershman_amortized_2014}, which arises from two fundamental constraints of physical reality: the Curse of Dimensionality \cite{bellman_dynamic_1966} and environmental non-stationarity \cite{ashby1956introduction}.

-\textbf{The Spatial Limit of Pre-Computation.} According to Savitch's Theorem, an agent can trade search time for memory space.
-For an organism operating in a static, low-dimensional niche, evolution can pre-compute the environmental geometry over millions of years and hardcode it into the genome as instinct.
+\textbf{The Spatial Limit of Pre-Computation.} An agent can convert experience into advice: structure built once and consulted for free thereafter \cite{arora2009computational,gershman_amortized_2014}.
+For an organism operating in a static, low-dimensional niche, evolution can pre-compute the environmental geometry over millions of years and hardcode it into the genome as instinct -- advice manufactured on the phylogenetic timescale.
 However, the universe is infinitely complex.
 A mammalian brain, possessing finite spatial capacity, cannot be born with a pre-computed Equiangular Tight Frame (ETF) \cite{papyan2020prevalence} for every possible future scenario.
 Because you cannot amortize infinity into finite bounds, the agent must possess an internal mechanism to dynamically construct localized metrics during its lifespan.